Salt Lake City: Professional sports

 The Delta Center is the home of the Utah Jazz since 1991 and the home of the Utah Mammoth since 2024.

 Salt Lake City is home to the Utah Jazz of the NBA, who moved from New Orleans in 1979 and play their home games in the Delta Center (formerly known as EnergySolutions Arena and later as Vivint Arena).
 Until the establishment of the Utah Mammoth in 2024, the Jazz were the only team of the four top-level professional sports leagues in the state.
 The franchise has enjoyed steady success, at one point making the playoffs in 22 out of 25 seasons, led by Hall of Fame duo Karl Malone and John Stockton.
 The duo won two Western Conference championships together, but the franchise has yet to win an NBA championship.
 Salt Lake City was home to a professional basketball team, the Utah Stars of the American Basketball Association (ABA), between 1970 and 1975.
 They won one championship in the city (in 1971) and enjoyed some of the strongest support of any ABA team, but they folded just months before the ABA–NBA merger, thus preventing them from being absorbed by the NBA.
 Their success may have had a hand in the decision by the struggling Jazz to relocate to Salt Lake City in 1979.
 Salt Lake City was home to an original Women's National Basketball Association (WNBA) team, the Utah Starzz, in 1997.
 The team relocated and became the San Antonio Silver Stars.

 Real Salt Lake of Major League Soccer was founded in 2004, initially playing at Rice-Eccles Stadium at the University of Utah before the soccer-specific America First Field (formerly Rio Tinto Stadium) was completed in 2008 in neighboring Sandy.
 The team won their first MLS championship by defeating the Los Angeles Galaxy at the 2009 MLS Cup.
 RSL advanced to the finals of the CONCACAF Champions League in 2011 but lost 3–2 on aggregate, and also advanced to the 2013 MLS Cup Final.
 In 2019, the club expanded to include the Utah Royals FC, a professional women's team in the National Women's Soccer League, though the club ceased operations in December 2020, transferring its player-related assets to the Kansas City Current and later restarted operations in 2023.
 The city has also played host to several international soccer games.

 Beginning in the 2024–25 season, the Utah Mammoth began playing in the National Hockey League's (NHL) Central Division.
 Their home arena is the Delta Center, alongside the Jazz.
 The franchise is owned by the Smith Entertainment Group, and was founded with all the transferred assets of the now-inactive Arizona Coyotes.

 Utah Warriors is a professional Major League Rugby team that launched its first season in 2018, with Zions Bank Stadium as its home venue.
+The team announced they had withdrawn from the Major League Rugby and suspended operations.